kateuj/kate-brush-portfolio/README.md

 ### Research

-I conducted some research, looking at other aristic portfolios out there, examining their content, navigation and UI to ensure I could create a competitive online portfolio.
+I conducted some research, looking at other artistic portfolios out there, examining their content, navigation and UI to ensure I could create a competitive online portfolio.

 Sites included:
 * [Sara Tepes Portfolio](https://www.sarucatepes.com/)